strayMat/causal-ml-course/slides/1-intro.typ

 #new-section-slide("Identification: List necessary information to answer the causal question")

 #slide(
-  title: [Build a causal model],
+  title: [Identification: Build the causal model],
 )[

-  The identification step builds a causal model to answer the research question.
+#quote(attribution: [@elwert2014endogenous])[A causal effect is said to be identified if it is possible, with ideal data (infinite sample size and no measurement error), to purge an observed association of all noncausal components such that only the causal effect of interest remains.]

-  Several important steps:
+  == Steps
   - Potential outcome framework : mathematical tool to reason about causality

   - Directed acyclic graphs (DAG) : graphical tool to reason about causality